-\textbf{Systematics} Following the JILA eEDM experiments, three binary experimental switches – the direction of magnetic field ($B$ switch), the direction of rotation ($R$ switch), and the molecular orientation ($D$ switch), will be implemented\cite{Cairncross2017}.
-A linear combination of eight independent measurements will be applied to eliminate leading terms of systematics.
-Differently, in this work, twelve ions in the ring trap will be prepared in $\Omega$ = $\pm$1 (interleaved with the binary switch $D$).
-The spin precession measurements with opposite effective electric fields happen simultaneously in both time and space.
-The spatially and temporally parallel measurements would reduce systematics from drifting and inhomogeneous electric and magnetic fields.
-The simultaneous measurements will be essential for reducing systematics when the coherence time is increased substantially.
+\textbf{Systematics.} Following the JILA eEDM experiments, three pivotal binary switches will be employed: the direction of magnetic field ($B$ switch), the direction of rotation ($R$ switch), and the molecular orientation ($D$ switch)~\cite{Cairncross2017, Roussy2023}.
+To eliminate prominent systematic terms, a linear combination of eight independent measurements will be utilized.
+In our scheme, twelve ions in the ring trap will be prepared with different orientations, interlaced with the $D$ switch.
+Spin precession measurements featuring opposite effective electric fields will be conducted simultaneously in both time and space.
+Such spatially and temporally parallel measurements serve to suppress systematics arising from drifting and inhomogeneous electric and magnetic fields, particularly when the coherence time experiences a significant increase.

-\textbf{Scalability and sensitivity} Compared to the precision measurements using ensembles of molecules, the scheme of a single molecule per trap site compromises the signal readout.
-To rectify the low molecular number, the scalability of the ring trap with many trap sites is essential.
-Furthermore, integrated photonic technology developed by MIT Lincoln lab could be applied to scale light delivery to the trap as well\cite{Niffenegger2020}.
-As a result, the practical implementation of a large ring trap with hundreds of trap sites becomes feasible.
+\textbf{Scalability and sensitivity.} In contrast to precision measurements employing ensembles of molecules, utilizing a single molecule per trap site compromises the signal readout.
+To counteract the reduced signal count, it is crucial to develop a scalable ring trap capable of accommodating numerous trap sites.
+Additionally, the integrated photonic technology pioneered by MIT Lincoln Laboratory may be leveraged to scale light delivery to the trap~\cite{Niffenegger2020}.
+As a result, the practical implementation of a large ring trap comprising hundreds of trap sites becomes feasible.
 Moreover, the absence of high-power pulsed lasers, unstable molecular sources, or mechanically moving parts facilitates long-term data acquisition through the incorporation of an autopilot control system.

-Table \ref{tab:results} describes estimations of statistical sensitivities of the proposed measurements.
-Generation I could be performed at room temperature aiming at (1) demonstrating near-unit state preparation and readout schemes using QLS, (2) demonstrating the validity of the proposed precision metrology, and (3) preliminary investigation of systematics.
-Generation II could be conducted at cryogenic temperature for (1) maximum QLS efficiency with low surface noise, (2) highly multiplexed measurements, and (3) long coherence time.
+Table \ref{tab:results} presents the estimated statistical sensitivities of this scheme.
+The frequency uncertainty is determined by: